 A party representing the Soviet community in East Germany entered the British Zone of Berlin on Friday to lay a wreath at the Soviet War Memorial.

-A party representing the Soviet community in East Germany entered the British Zone of Berlin on Friday to lay a wreath at the Soviet War Memorial.
+Background: A party representing the Soviet community in East Germany entered the British Zone of Berlin on Friday to lay a wreath at the Soviet War Memorial.
 The party was led by Michail Yefremov, the Soviet Ambassador to East Germany, and General Eugen Ivanovsky, Commander-in-Chief of the Soviet Forces in East Germany.
 Representatives of other communist nations also attended.

 After the wreath-laying there was a march-past by a Soviet Army Guard Unit.
 British observers were surprised to see the men were carrying rifles with fixed bayonets, because a convention dating from 1945 says only Soviet soldiers on guard duty at the memorial may carry weapons in the British Sector.